graphql/graphql-spec/spec/Section 6 -- Execution.md

   data available via a GraphQL Service.
 It is common for a GraphQL Service to always use the same initial value for every request.

+The request may also contain an `extensions` entry.
+This entry, if set, must have a map as its value.
+This entry is reserved for implementors to extend the protocol however they see fit, and hence there are no additional restrictions on its contents.

 Given this information, the result of {ExecuteRequest(schema, document, operationName, variableValues, initialValue)} produces the response, to be formatted according to the Response section below.